MJmaolu/TimeSeries_memories/README.md

 # TimeSeries_memories

-The easy form to see this in progress document is clicking on _\_main.epub_.
-Then you can visualize the content on that format.
-Although it was optimized for html format.
+This in progress document is optimized to visualize as html but for now, the easy form to see this in progress document is clicking on _\_main.epub_ or _\_main.pdf_.